 The Certificate IV in Work Health and Safety leadership and risk management skills with the process for the development and implementation of safe working method statements.

-Those with a good understanding of safety management; or those persons who want to extend their knowledge and experience in the field of security and safety management in the context of their current employment or to improve future employment opportunities through formal qualifications.
+Those with a good understanding of safety management; or those persons who want to extend their knowledge and experience in the field of safety and risk management in the context of their current employment or to improve future employment opportunities through formal qualifications.

-This qualification is about providing the fundamental knowledge and skills needed to undertake job roles such as Safety representatives.
-This also relates to experienced OHS Representatives with qualifications and skills obtained through other sources of employment or training; such as the Police Force, Corrections and Defence.
-They may choose to formalise their experience by attaining this qualification through Recognition of Prior Learning or Current Competency.
+This qualification is about providing the fundamental knowledge and skills needed to undertake job roles such as Safety Supervisors within the minerals industry.
+This also relates to experienced OSH Supervisors or Representatives with qualifications and skills obtained through other sources of employment or training; who may choose to formalise their experience by attaining this qualification through Recognition of Prior Learning.

 This will be suited to the following job roles: